Universal Approximation of Linear Time-Invariant (LTI) Systems through RNNs: Power of Randomness in Reservoir Computing: Numerical Evaluations

 \subsection{Projection Error Scaling Law from Theorem~\ref{thm:training_loss_scaling_law}}

 The main result of Theorem~\ref{thm:training_loss_scaling_law} is a scaling law for the projection error as a function of the reservoir size in neurons.
 This is a key result that also translates to the rate of decrease in the training loss when training a standard \emph{linear} ESN under limited training data.
-The projection error of Eq.~\eqref{eq:simplified_projection_error} is simulated over $10^{5}$ Monte-Carlo runs for $\alpha \sim \mathcal{U}(-0.95,0.95)$ and the resulting plot of the empirical projection error ($\varepsilon$) versus $M$ is shown in Fig.~\ref{fig:scaling_law}.
-We can observe that the simulated projection error using reservoir weights $\{\beta_m \}$ drawn from the derived optimal distribution $p_{\Beta}^{*}(\beta)$ is significantly lower than the error obtained using reservoir weights drawn from $\mathcal{U}(-0.95, 0.95)$.
+The projection error $\varepsilon$ of Eq.~\eqref{eq:simplified_projection_error} is simulated over $10^{5}$ Monte-Carlo runs for $\alpha \sim \mathcal{U}(-0.95,0.95)$ for an ESN with a non-interconnected reservoir, i.e., $\mathbf{W}_{\mathrm{res}} = \mathrm{diag}(\{\beta_m \}_{m=1}^M)$.
+The resulting plot of the empirical error versus $M$ is shown in Fig.~\ref{fig:scaling_law}.
+We can observe that the simulated projection error using reservoir weights $\{\beta_m \}$ configured using the optimum PDF $p_{\Beta}^{*}(\cdot)$ is significantly lower than the error obtained using reservoir weights drawn from $\mathcal{U}(-0.95, 0.95)$.

-Additionally, it can be empirically observed that $\varepsilon$ approximately displays a $M^{-4}$ dependence on the reservoir size (number of ESN poles) with the weights sampled from the optimal distribution, compared to approximately $M^{-2}$ dependence displayed when the weights are sampled from $\mathcal{U}(-0.95, 0.95)$.
-This indicates a good match between the derived theory and simulation.
+Additionally, the empirical $\varepsilon$ approximately displays an $M^{-4}$ dependence when its reservoir weights are configured using $p_{\Beta}^{*}(\beta)$, compared to approximately an $M^{-2}$ dependence displayed when the weights are sampled from $\mathcal{U}(-0.95, 0.95)$, indicating a good match between theory and numerical evaluations.

 In addition to plotting the projection error, we also validate the scaling law via the empirical sequence approximation error $\varepsilon_{\mathrm{seq}}$, defined as